ninibean/comp-496-project/README.md

 # GPA Genie - COMP 496 - Senior Project 2
 This repository houses the Senior Project that my group completed for COMP 496 Spring 2022.

-View our project info website: https://ninibean.github.io/comp-496-project/
+Our project is live!
+Please click the link to be redirected to it: https://ninibean.github.io/comp-496-project/

 ## Description
 The GPA Genie is a one-stop stop for a student’s academic progress.
 It can pull up a student’s GPA with